tyayers/google-cloud-pybreak/README.md

-# Google Cloud Break Glass Service (Pybreak)
+# Google Cloud Break Glass Microservice Solution

-This is small solution to external systems to grant emergency elevated rights (break glass) to Google Cloud projects through a microservice API (written in Python, hence the name Pybreak).
-The rights are also automatically revoked after 10 hours, and the elevation logged for operations and auditing purposes.
+This is microservice solution to easily enable external systems to grant emergency elevated rights access ("break glass") to Google Cloud projects through a simple API called from a ticketing or automation system.
+The microservice is deployed by default to [Google Cloud Run](https://cloud.google.com/run), and secured by default through Google Cloud authentication with a service account.
+The rights are also automatically revoked after 10 hours through a [Google Cloud Task](https://cloud.google.com/tasks), and the elevation logged to [Google Cloud Logging](https://cloud.google.com/logging) for monitoring and auditing purposes.

 ## QuickStart- Cloud Shell setup tutorial